King Edward VI School, Stratford-upon-Avon

 The Grammar School of King Edward VI at Stratford-upon-Avon (commonly referred to as King Edward VI School or shortened to K.E.S.) is a grammar school and academy in Stratford-upon-Avon, Warwickshire, England, traditionally for boys only.
-However, since September 2013 the school has admitted girls into the Sixth Form.
+Since September 2013 the school has admitted girls into the Sixth Form.
 It is almost certain that William Shakespeare attended this school, leading to the school widely being described as "Shakespeare's School".

 History

-There has been an educational facility at the current site of the school since at least the early thirteenth century - established by the Guild of the Holy Cross, the School can trace its origins to May 1295, when in the Register of Deacons of the Diocese of Worcester there is the record of the ordination of Richard as rector scholarum, to teach the basics of learning the alphabet, psalters, and religious rites to boys.
+There has been an educational facility at the current site of the school since at least the early thirteenth century - established by the Guild of the Holy Cross.
+The School can trace its origins to May 1295, when in the Register of Deacons of the Diocese of Worcester there is the record of the ordination of Richard as rector scholarum, to teach the basics of learning the alphabet, psalters, and religious rites to boys.
 A schoolroom, schoolhouse and payment of £20 per annum for a master was one of the provisions of King Edward VI's charter which established Stratford-upon-Avon as a borough in June, 1553.
 The school was re-founded as one of King Edward's schools nine days before the young king died of tuberculosis and is believed to be the last of the King Edward VI Schools.
 A history of the early years of the school has been published by the former chairman of the governors Levi Fox.

 It is likely that the playwright and poet William Shakespeare attended the school between the ages of seven and fourteen.
 His father, John Shakespeare, a glover and wool dealer in the town, held the office of bailiff of the borough in 1568.
 As a child, William would have been entitled to a free place at the school, and it was the only school for miles around, however there is no conclusive evidence that he was schooled there.
 Classmates may have included William Smith, Richard Field, John Sadler, Arthur Cawdrey, John Lane, Robert Dibdale and Thomas Green.

-Following a tradition established in 1893, each year on Shakespeare's birthday, pupils and masters lead a procession through the town from the school in Church Street to Holy Trinity Church, where they lay flowers at Shakespeare's grave.
-In 1982 the five-hundredth anniversary of the endowment of the school by the priest Thomas Jolyffe was celebrated and in 2003 celebrations were held for the 450th anniversary of the school's re-foundation.
+Following a tradition established in 1893, each year on Shakespeare's birthday, pupils and teachers lead a procession through the town from the school in Church Street to Holy Trinity Church, where they lay flowers at Shakespeare's grave.
+In 1982, the five-hundredth anniversary of the endowment of the school by the priest Thomas Jolyffe was celebrated and in 2003, celebrations were held for the 450th anniversary of the school's re-foundation.

 Administration

-The school is currently led by the Headmaster, Mr. Bennet Carr MA FRGS, and the Chair of Governors, Mr Victor Matts.
+The school's current Headmaster is Mr. Bennet Carr MA FRGS, and the Chair of Governors, Mr Victor Matts.
 The Head Boy/Girl is elected by the students of the Lower Sixth and teachers.
 It is a former voluntary aided school and became an academy on 17 August 2011.